riccardocadei/CRE/paper/paper.md

 # Algorithm

-Causal Rule Ensemble relies on the Treatment Effect linear decomposition assumption, characterizing the Conditional Average Treatment Effect (CATE) by $M+1$ distinct contributions:
+Causal Rule Ensemble relies on the Treatment Effect linear decomposition assumption, which characterizes the Conditional Average Treatment Effect (CATE) as the sum of $M+1$ distinct contributions:
 $$\tau(\boldsymbol{x}) = \mathbb{E}[\tau_i | X_i=\boldsymbol{x}] = \bar{\tau} + \sum_{m=1}^M \alpha_m \cdot r_m(\boldsymbol{x})$$
 where $\bar{\tau}$ is the ATE, and for each $m$ in $\{1,..., M\}$, $r_m$ is an interpretable decision rule characterizing a specific subset of the covariate space, and $\alpha_m$ is the corresponding Additive Average Treatment Effect (AATE).
 `CRE` procedure is divided into two steps, discovery and inference, and each observation is used for only one of the two steps (honest splitting).
+The splitting is at random and the percentage allocated to each step is controlled.
 During the discovery step, `CRE` retrieves the $M$ decision rules characterizing the heterogeneity in the treatment effect.
 A set of candidate decision rules is extracted by an ensemble of trees trained by a _fit-the-fit_ procedure to model some Individual Treatment Effect (ITE) estimates [@tibshirani2023package; @polley2019package; @dorie2020package], and among these, only a simple and robust subset of rules is selected for the linear decomposition by the Stability Selection algorithm via LASSO [@friedman2021package; @hofner2015package].
 During the inference step, `CRE` estimates the ATE and AATEs, by the normal equations to model some ITE estimates and confidence intervals are provided by bootstrapping.